twitter/typeahead.js/README.md

 * `typeahead:reloaded` **>>New<<** – Triggered when dataset has been reloaded using the typeahead method `reload`.

+* `typeahead:busyUpdate` **>>New<<** – Triggered when the typeahead starts or stops lookup work -> is busy processing or looking up data.
+This applies also to `prefetch` data.
+This event can be used to manage loaders or busy indicators for the control.
+Your worker functon should have the following signature:  `function myFunction(element,isBusy)`  where isBusy is the boolean busy indication value.

 All custom events are triggered on the element initialized as a typeahead.

 You can use JQuery to hook the custom events to your handling functions.

 **Example:**

-    $(´#yourElementIdWithHash´.on('typeahead:selected', yourSelectedEfentHanlerFunction);
+    $(´#yourElementIdWithHash´.on('typeahead:selected', yourSelectedEventHanlerFunction);

 where the handler function has this format:

     function yourSelectedEventHanlerFunction(element,datum) {
-       Datum contains here the info about the cell you selected.
-       Element is the input box element.
+		//your implementation here
     }

+Above the **datum** parameter contains the data for the suggestion you selected.
+**Element** is the input box **Dom** element.

 ### Template Engine Compatibility